Bold musical at Abingdon Theater sheds light on taboo subject

 By Patrick Christiano

-Directed by Tony Speciale with great sensitivity the story, inspired by a 2010 PBS documentary “The Dancing Boys of Afghanistan,” is a heart wrenching look a boy named Paiman, played beautifully by the ethereal Troy Iwata.
+Directed by Tony Speciale with great sensitivity and inspired by a 2010 PBS documentary, “The Dancing Boys of Afghanistan,” is a heart wrenching look a boy named Paiman, played beautifully by the ethereal Troy Iwata.
 Paiman is sold to a wealthy man named Jahandar, who sternly informs him “Men have needs.”
 Jonathan Raviv gives a solid performance as the boy’s master, who forms a unique bond with Paiman until the boy reaches maturity.

 The tale begins with shadowy figures behind a translucent scrim and a foreboding stranger in the foreground played by Deven Kolluri.
 The stranger appears throughout the evening, as an observer/narrator, punctuating moments of Paiman’s conflicts, as the boy struggles to make sense of his strange new world.
-When Paiman meets Feda, played by a charismatic Nikhil Saboo, his life will be dramatically challenged.
+When Paiman meets Feda, played by a charismatic Nikhil Saboo, his life is dramatically challenged.

 Feda’s owner Zemar, played by Osh Ghanimah, is a friend of Jahandar and treats him harshly.
 Just as Jahandar is attempting to find himself a new dancing boy and to marry Paiman off to a girl as his tradition demands, Feda seduces Paiman and brashly encourages him to run away with him.
 The two dance exhalating duets with wistful innocence choreographed by Nejla Yatkin, however back at home, Jahandar tells Paiman, “If you decide the traditions are nothing, then you have nothing.
 You are only dancing on air.”

 If Shone’s book takes unnecessary tangents, the three men at the heart of the conflict, nonetheless, head an impressive cast.
 The the dancing is beautiful and the singing is top notch.
 Rosser and Sohne’s The Boy Who Danced on Air is a touching and profoundly moving musical.